Vivid Sydney

-Vivid Sydney is an annual festival held in Sydney, Australia.
+Vivid Sydney is an annual festival held in Sydney, New South Wales, Australia.
 It includes outdoor immersive light installations and projections, performances by local and international musicians, and an ideas exchange forum featuring public talks and debates with leading creative thinkers.

 This event takes place over the course of three weeks in May and June.
 The centrepieces of Vivid Sydney are the light sculptures, multimedia interactive work and building projections that transform various buildings and landmarks such as the Sydney Opera House and Sydney Harbour Bridge in and around the Sydney central business district into an outdoor night time canvas of art.

 Past sites of interest include Central Park, Chatswood, and the University of Sydney as well as around the CBD, Darling Harbour and The Rocks.